greydanus/greydanus.github.io/_posts/2026-07-20-pointer-theory.md

 }
 </style>

-##### _How simulating the universe could give rise to quantum mechanics.
-A second and better essay on the topic.
-The first version, written a few years ago, is [here](https://greydanus.github.io/2022/03/27/how-simulating/)._ You can also read this article as a [Colab notebook](https://colab.research.google.com/drive/1W5fjFlEn3g4KDTCoTIIbY7enrq6E4Y3R?usp=sharing).
+##### _This post is about how simulating the universe could give rise to quantum mechanics.
+My first attempt at this topic, written a few years ago, is [here](https://greydanus.github.io/2022/03/27/how-simulating/)._ You can also read this article as a [Colab notebook](https://colab.research.google.com/drive/1W5fjFlEn3g4KDTCoTIIbY7enrq6E4Y3R?usp=sharing).

 <div class="imgcap_noborder" style="display: block; margin-left: auto; margin-right: auto; width:15%; min-width:200px;">
   <img src="/assets/pointer-theory/galaxy.png">